 Pan-Seared Veal Chops with Apple Cognac Sauce

-Combine 2 cups chicken stock and veal stock; boil until reduced to 2 cups.
+Combine 2 cups chicken stock and veal stock.
+Boil until reduced to 2 cups.
+Set aside for later.

 Whisk in butter one piece at a time.
 Add lemon juice.
 Season with salt.
 Keep warm in double boiler over gently simmering water.